cs24-1/cs24-1-bot/docs/CODE_STRUCTURE.md

 from utils.constants import Constants
 ```

-Use `isort` to automatically organize imports correctly.
+**Use `isort` to automatically organize imports correctly.** The order produced by isort is the correct standard for this project.

 ### Variable Declarations with Type Annotations